Indiandude123/portfolio/README.md

 Welcome to my portfolio!
 I'm Anamitra, a Master's student in Information Technology at IIT Delhi under Prof. Aaditeshwar Seth.
-My research centers around AI-driven solutions to tackle socio-economic challenges, and this portfolio showcases my work in machine learning, deep learning, reinforcement learning, and other areas in AI.
+My research centers around AI-driven solutions to tackle socio-economic challenges, and this portfolio showcases my work in deep generative modelling, machine learning, deep learning, reinforcement learning, and other areas in AI.

 ---